sergei-mironov/aicli/README.md

-A simple GNU readline-based command-line application for interaction with GPT model using [GPT4All](https://www.nomic.ai/gpt4all) Python bindings.
+A simple GNU Readline-based application for interaction with chat-oriented AI models using [GPT4All](https://www.nomic.ai/gpt4all) Python bindings.

 Contents